alramirezca/ATRACKCS/joss/paper.md

 ![MCS detection and characterization.](resume_atrackcs_1.png)

-The tracks are performed using these steps: The following steps refer to Fig 2.
+The tracks are performed using these steps: The following steps refer to Figure 2.

 4. Overlapping priority principle: for any MCS at time t, the MCS with the highest overlap percentage at time t+1 "wins" and is associated with it.
 The MCS (with lower or no overlap percentages) at time t+1 could form a track on their own, and are left to be associated in the next iteration between t+1 and t+2.
 No merging or splitting is allowed, any MCS at time t can only be linked to one MCS at time t+1.
 Similarly, any MCS at time t+1 can only be linked to one MCS at time t.
 All tracks that do not get updated during the t - t+1 process terminate.